Information Icon

 Eligibility Requirements

-• A citizen of the United States and a resident of Indiana
+• You are a US citizen and a resident of Indiana

-• Living in your precinct at least 30 days before the election.
+• You have lived in your voting precinct for at least 30 days before the election

-• Not currently in prison after committing crime
+• You are not currently in prison after being convicted of a crime

 In Indiana, you only lose your right to vote if you are currently incarcerated for a misdemeanor or felony conviction.
 If you lost your voting rights because of a conviction, you could register to vote immediately after release.
 Your voting rights are not restricted by pretrial detention, misdemeanors, probation, or parole.